BackPonBeauty/Supermodel3-PonMi/README.md

-# Supermodel - PonMi Edtion
+# Supermodel - PonMi Edition

 This version of Supermodel renders in a true 4:3 aspect ratio using the -truear option.